-Judge Bailey served on the Civil Justice Initiative Committee created by the Conference of Chief Justices to evaluate and recommend best practices to reduce cost and delay in state civil courts, and chaired the Court Operations subcommittee.
-She chaired the Florida Supreme Court Residential Mortgage Foreclosure Task Force at the height of the foreclosure crisis, and previously she served as Dean of the Florida College of Advanced Judicial Studies, as Chair of the Florida Bar Civil Procedure Rules Committee, and on the Florida Supreme Court Civil Jury Instruction and Business/Contracts Jury Instruction Committee, and was appointed Vice-Chair of the Florida Court Education Council by four consecutive Chief Justices of the Florida Supreme Court.
+From 2013-2016, Bailey chaired the Court Operations subcommittee of the Civil Justice Initiative, a task force created by the Conference of Chief Justices to evaluate and recommend best practices to reduce cost and delay in state civil courts and has been involved in implementing those recommendations in Florida.
+She chaired the Florida Supreme Court Residential Mortgage Foreclosure Task in 2009 and led her circuit’s recovery from the foreclosure crisis.
+She served as Dean of the Florida College of Advanced Judicial Studies, as Chair of the Florida Bar Civil Procedure Rules Committee, and on the Florida Supreme Court Civil Jury Instruction and Business/Contracts Jury Instruction Committees.
+She is focused on how to innovate in courts, including recently in court technology, data quality, and case management and the future of courts.

 Judge Bailey teaches across the country on digital and remote courts, innovation, and access to justice and trials during the pandemic.
 She is an adjunct professor at the University of Miami School of Law, teaching a class on “Reimagining Courts,” and has taught as faculty/presenter for NCSC, CCJ, COSCA, NACOM, Florida New Judge’s College, the Florida College of Advanced Judicial Studies, and Conference of Circuit Court Judges as well as bar organizations and state judiciaries across the country.
 She graduated magna cum laude graduate from the Peabody School of Journalism at the University of Georgia followed by law school (BA, 1980; JD 1983) and holds an LLM in Judicial Studies from Duke University Law School (2018).
 She wrote her thesis on “Why Judges Don’t Case Manage,” https://repository.law.miami.edu/umlr/vol73/iss4/4/.